AbdelrahmanElatrash/HR-management-system/README.md

 make a style for the data that we render it and working with DOM after this our web page can display dynamic data for our employees constructor

+### therd lab
+working with localstorage and json now we save data in locall storage and render it to the pages create rndre for accounting page